-It will be the obligation of a member who is requesting residence for a spouse or significant other to bring this policy to his or her attention, to see that those who desire to be appointed Residential Affiliate inform the Manager of Loring Hall and that those who desire Associate Membership apply online for membership.
+It will be the obligation of a member to see that those who desire to be appointed Residential Affiliate inform the Manager of Loring Hall and that those who desire Associate Membership apply online for membership in due time.

-Members who may wish to live in Loring Hall should write to Niamh Michalopoulou, Loring Hall Manager, for information or to make a reservation.
+ASCSA members who wish to live in Loring Hall will incur in additional membership fees.
+Interested members should write to Niamh Michalopoulou, Loring Hall Manager, for information or to make a reservation.
 Reservation requests must be submitted no later than June 1 for the next academic year, and it is advisable to contact Niamh as early as possible (please note that there is a one-week minimum for stays in Loring Hall).

 For Student Members:

 Single room: $5,500